Walter Edward Hoffman

-Walter Edward "Beef" Hoffman (July 18, 1907 – November 21, 1996) was a United States district judge of the United States District Court for the Eastern District of Virginia.
+Walter Edward Hoffman (July 18, 1907 – November 21, 1996) was a United States district judge of the United States District Court for the Eastern District of Virginia.

 Education and career

 Born in Jersey City, New Jersey, Hoffman received a Bachelor of Science degree from the University of Pennsylvania in 1928.
 After attending the William & Mary Law School, he received a Bachelor of Laws from the Washington and Lee University School of Law in 1931.
 He was in private practice of law in Norfolk, Virginia from 1931 to 1954.
 He was an assistant professor of law at the William & Mary Law School from 1933 to 1942.
 He was a Referee in Bankruptcy for the United States District Court for the Eastern District of Virginia from 1942 to 1944.

 Federal judicial service

 Hoffman was nominated by President Dwight D. Eisenhower on June 29, 1954, to the United States District Court for the Eastern District of Virginia, to a new seat created by 68 Stat.
 8. He was confirmed by the United States Senate on July 14, 1954, and received commission the next day.
 He served as Chief Judge from 1961 to 1973.
 He assumed senior status on September 3, 1974.
 He was Director of the Federal Judicial Center from 1974 to 1977.
 His service was terminated on November 21, 1996, due to his death in Norfolk.